aknackiron/testdroid-documentation/testdroid-cloud-integration/gradle/index.md

 Applying a plugin to the project allows the plugin to extend the project's capabilities.
-For example, this allows adding tasks to projects (compile and upload the latest APK to Testdroid Cloud).
+For example, this allows adding tasks to projects (compile and upload the latest APK to Bitbar Testing).

-Next one is to configure your Testdroid credentials and Testdroid Cloud setups:
+Next one is to configure your Bitbar Testing credentials and Bitbar Testing Cloud setups:

     testdroid {